Ling Liong Sik

 He is the current chancellor and former chairman of the Universiti Tunku Abdul Rahman (UTAR).
 UTAR's Dewan Tun Dr. Ling Liong Sik is named in honour after him.

-In 27 October 2015, Prime Minister Najib Razak is suing Ling Liong Sik for allegedly implying that he had misused public fund for his personal interests.
-In 22 May 2018, Najib has withdrawn his defamation suit against Ling Liong Sik over the alleged misuse of public funds.
+In 27 October 2015, Prime Minister Najib Razak sued Ling Liong Sik for allegedly implying that he had misused public fund for his personal interests.
+In 22 May 2018, Najib withdrew his defamation suit against Ling Liong Sik over the alleged misuse of public funds.

-He is also one of the most influential Chinese politicians in contemporary Malaysia.

-Personal life
+Early life

-Ling was born on September 18, 1943 at Kuala Kangsar, Perak, Federated Malay States.
+Ling was born on 18 September 1943, at Kuala Kangsar, Perak, Japanese occupation of Malaya.
 He received his primary education at King Edward VII School in Taiping, Perak from 1950 to 1957, and his secondary education at the Royal Military College in Port Dickson, Negri Sembilan from 1958 to 1960.
 Ling went on to pursue his higher education at the University of Singapore in 1961, graduating with a MBBS medical degree in 1966.
 His first post-varsity occupation involved a move to the Pearl of the Orient, where he was stationed as a physician in Penang General Hospital from 1966 to 1968.
 Ling later left the hospital to set up his own private practice in Butterworth, Province Wellesley from 1968 to 1975.

-He is married to Toh Puan Ong Ee Nah and has two sons: Ling Hee Leong and Ling Hee Keat.
+He is married to Toh Puan Ong Ee Nah and has two sons, Ling Hee Leong and Ling Hee Keat.